goldenguy00/MiscFixes/Release/README.md

 # Important Changes
 ### Check the changelog for more info.
 This list may not include everything.

+- Fixes many of the issues modded characters and skins have in the recent update.
+- Fixes AssetLoading issues introduced in the recent memory optimization update.
+- Fixes NRE with Aurelionite affix targeting
 - Fixes common Henry prefab creation error
 - Fixes NRE when masterless bodies level up (TryGiveFreeUnlockWhenLevelUp)
 - Fixes various NREs with VineOrb (dead target on arrival, null dotDef)